ReactiveXYZ-Dev/dleccap/README.md

  Please post a github issue or pull request if you see bugs :)

  #### TODOs
- * better conconcurrency scheduling
+ * Better task scheduling method
- * pip support